-Please read pages 7-9 of the 2017 Syllabus for a full listing of Honours Awards.
-There is a note at the top of page 7 describing general eligibility.
+Please see pages 10-11 of the 2022 Syllabus for a full listing of all Honours Awards, inlcuding a note about general eligibility for Awards.

-This perpetual plaque and $25 bursary is awarded to the participant who achieves the highest mark in the First Year of Study class.
+This $25 bursary is awarded to the participant who achieves the highest mark in the First Year of Study class.

 H. J. Martin Award

 This plaque accompanied by a $100 bursary is presented by the Cariboo Festival in appreciation of Mr. Martin’s many piano tunings for past festivals.
 This trophy is an Adjudicator’s Choice of a promising intermediate participant.
 An eligible participant must have entered a minimum of three pieces, of contrasting styles, in the Classical Conservatory Division of the Festival piano syllabus, which can but does not have to include a Concert class.

 This perpetual plaque and $100 bursary award is open to paricipants between the ages of11 and 16, from Grade 5 and up, performing Chopin, Mendelssohn, Brahms, Schumann, Schubert or Liszt from memory.
 This plaque is an Adjudicator’s Choice and is donated in memory of Gail Carson and in recognition of musicianship and interpretation of Romantic music by a young performer.

 Junior Piano Award

 This $50 bursary is awarded to a promising participant in the Junior category who enters three graded pieces of contrasting styles from any of the recognized Classical Syllabi (examples: RCM, VCM, CCM, etc.), and can include one (1) ensemble entry.
 The award will be given to the participant with the highest average mark based on their applicable pieces.